Minority Serving – Cyberinfrastructure Consortium

 NSF Cyberinfrastructure CoE Pilot

 In September 2021, the MS-CC, Internet2, and American Indian Higher Education Consortium (AIHEC) were awarded nearly $3 million by the National Science Foundation over two years to fund a Cyberinfrastructure Center of Excellence Pilot to advance the research cyberinfrastructure capabilities and support systems for HBCUs and TCUs.
 (NSF Award # 2137123.)
-A key priority in 2022 is organizing a series of five cybersecurity workshops on the campuses of HBCUs and TCUs.
-The first workshop is slated for June 22-23, 2022, in Greensboro, NC, on the North Carolina A&T State University campus.
-Learn more about the upcoming workshops.
+A key priority in 2022 is organizing a series of cyberinfrastructure and cybersecurity awareness workshops on the campuses of HBCUs and TCUs.
+The first workshop was held June 22-23, 2022, at North Carolina A&T State University campus and the second workshop took place August 17-18, 2022 at Salish Kootenai College.
+Learn more about the workshops that took place.

 Resources